graceHach/BGMP2024_novel-fluor/README.md

 ## Troubleshooting

-If issues are encountered or calrifiaction is needed, please reach out to me at ghach@uoregon.edu for support.
+If issues are encountered or clarification is needed, please reach out to me at ghach@uoregon.edu for support.